 ‘We have become soft and don't want to upset other people, whereas I have done my bit for my country and I'm proud to be British.’

 ‘I went to war for my country.
 It's something close to my heart and every morning I feel like saluting it.
 We are becoming weak and spineless.
 Who are they to tell me not to fly the flag?’

 Mr Smith, now a project manager, moved into the property in Hucknall, Nottinghamshire, with his wife Trigania, 28, in October last year.

-The couple previously lived in Chilwell, Nottinghamshire, where Mr Smith flew the flag without incident for 10 years.Share this post on social media:
+The couple previously lived in Chilwell, Nottinghamshire, where Mr Smith flew the flag without incident for 10 years.Share this post or leave a Facebook comment: